Italian Alternativo Tour

 Day 1: Mira welcome

 Your tour commences this evening in your delightful Venetian Villa hotel, in the little river side town of Mira, near Venice.
 Join us tonight for a welcome drink before dinner in this historic Villa.
-This is an ideal chance to meet, and get to know your Tour Manager and fellow travellers.
+This is an ideal chance to meet, and get to know, your Tour Manager and fellow travellers.

 Day 2: Beautiful Vicenza and the Palladian Villas

 After a leisurely start, we drive west to spend time in the beautiful city of Vicenza.
 Made famous as the home of the influential 16th century architect Andrea Palladio, ‘Vicenza and the Palladian Villas’ is UNESCO heritage listed.
 Our local guide will bring to life this beautiful city, and the highlight will be visiting Piazza dei Signori, with its ‘Torre di Piazza’ clock tower, flanked by Palladio’s striking Basilica Palladiana and medieval law courts.
 Later you have free time to explore the heart of the town at leisure.
 The shopping down Corso Andrea Palladio is excellent.
 Mid-afternoon we return to our Venetian Villa.
-Tonight, we dine in a local trattoria!

-Day 3: Padua and Renaissance Ferrara
+Day 3: Padua and its magnificent frescoes

 Day 4: Bologna guided tour and ‘My Time’